MicrosoftDocs/SystemCenterDocs/z-harvest-orch/orch/manage/Published-Data.md

 #### To subscribe to Published Data of an earlier  activity in the workflow

-1. Right\-click an activity from your runbook to select **Properties**, and then click the **Details** tab to open the activity’s properties dialog box.
+1. Right\-click an activity from your runbook to select **Properties**, and then click the **Details** tab to open the activity's properties dialog box.

 2. To open a menu, in the text box, right\-click to  select **Subscribe**, and then click **Published Data** to open the **Published Data** dialog box.